Graduate Studies History

 - To help improve the economic development in the region with advanced degrees for those in specific professions, and,

 - Provide a graduate level education for those seeking life-long learning and re-certification.

 The emphasis of graduate studies at Shepherd has remained focused on those four primary reasons with the development of specific master’s degrees in education and business, and graduate level continuing education for those who require re-recertification.
 Planning for three graduate programs in the future also remain focused on those primary reasons.

 Graduate Studies were originally administered from what is now the School of Education and Professional Studies since the Master of Arts in Curriculum and Instruction was the original graduate program.
 From that first graduate program housed in a specific school, the configuration of graduate degrees and graduate courses for re-certification has grown to include all four schools of the university and supported by 15 disciplines.
-The new configuration for graduate studies includes the Division of Graduate Studies for graduate degree programs, and the Division of Continuing Education that includes graduate courses for re-certification. .
-Through the re-organization of an associate vice-president’s position, the position Dean of Graduate Studies and Associate Vice-President of Academic Affairs will be implemented in fall 2011.
-This new position addresses the special requirements of graduate and accredited programs, and oversees articulation agreements with community colleges regarding cooperative degree programs.
-The leadership for all graduate studies at Shepherd has also grown from a part-time Graduate Director to a full-time Dean of Graduate Studies and Continuing Education.
+The new configuration for graduate studies includes the Division of Graduate Studies for graduate degree programs, and the Division of Continuing Education that includes graduate courses for re-certification.
+Through the re-organization of an associate vice president’s position, the position Dean of Graduate Studies and Associate Vice President of Academic Affairs was implemented in fall 2011.
+This new position addresses the special requirements of graduate and accredited programs and oversees articulation agreements with community colleges regarding cooperative degree programs.
+The leadership for all graduate studies at Shepherd has also grown from a part-time graduate director to a full-time Dean of Graduate Studies and Continuing Education.

 Current graduate programs at Shepherd University are the following in their order of student enrollment and current graduate degree research requirements: